 The fundamental distinction:

-- An accounting valuation (or formal valuation) gives fair market value — a theoretical number, based on standardized assumptions, in a static report.
+- An accounting valuation (or formal valuation) gives fair market value — a defensible number, built on standardized assumptions, in a formal report.

-- A market valuation gives what a buyer is actually willing to pay — a dynamic number, tested in a competitive process with real buyers.
+- A market valuation estimates what a real buyer can accept and finance — a dynamic number, tested in a competitive process.

 Both are valid.
 But they don’t serve the same purpose.